fralken/sbt-swagger-codegen/README.md

 ## Overview

-Like official [swagger-codegen](https://github.com/swagger-api/swagger-codegen) this project aims to generate Scala libraries from [Swagger-Specification](https://github.com/swagger-api/swagger-spec) compliant API description.
+Like the official [swagger-codegen](https://github.com/swagger-api/swagger-codegen) this project aims to generate Scala source code from [Swagger Specification](https://github.com/swagger-api/swagger-spec) compliant API descriptions.
-Moreover you can do it directly within an Sbt project.
+Moreover, you can do it directly within an `sbt` project.

 ## Compatibility

-This codegenerator is designed specifically for Swagger Spec Version 2.0.
-Moreover it relies on [Play!
-Framework](http://www.playframework.com/) 2.4 for Json marshalling/unmarshalling, Server and Client side code.
+This code generator is designed specifically for Swagger Spec Version 2.0.
+Moreover, it relies on [Play!
+Framework](http://www.playframework.com/) 2.5 for Json marshalling/unmarshalling, server- and client-side code.

 ## Install

-Declare it inside your `project\plugins.sbt` like this:
+Enable it inside your `project\plugins.sbt` like this:

 `addSbtPlugin("eu.unicredit" % "sbt-swagger-codegen" % "0.0.6-SNAPSHOT")`

 ## Quick start

-For a *super fast* hands-on the project refer to the related example and check out [sbt-swagger-codegen-examples](https://github.com/unicredit/sbt-swagger-codegen-examples)
+For a *super fast* hands-on tutorial refer to the related examples and check out [sbt-swagger-codegen-examples](https://github.com/unicredit/sbt-swagger-codegen-examples).

 ## How it works

-By default, the plugin will assume you have put your `yaml` Swagger specification files under `src/main/swagger`.
+By default, the plugin will assume that you have put your `yaml` Swagger specification files under `src/main/swagger`.

-If so, you can then just run `swaggerCodeGen` and it'll produce your *model's* as case classes under `src/main/scala/swagger/codegen` and [Play Framework](www.playframework.com) [Formats](https://www.playframework.com/documentation/2.4.x/ScalaJsonCombinators#Format) for them (for json serialization) under `src/main/scala/swagger/codegen/json`.
+If so, then you can just run `swaggerCodeGen` and it will generate your *model's* as case classes under `src/main/scala/swagger/codegen` and [Play Framework](www.playframework.com) [Formats](https://www.playframework.com/documentation/2.4.x/ScalaJsonCombinators#Format) for them (for json serialization) under `src/main/scala/swagger/codegen/json`.

 ## Tasks